 The whirlwind process of the Delta County Land Use Regulations is continuing.
-The third draft of the land use regulations is now available for public comment here.
+The certified draft of the land use regulations is now available for public comment here.
 Although some important updates have been made, we believe more is needed.

 ACTION ALERT– WHAT YOU CAN DO TO BE INVOLVED WITH THESE REGULATIONS

 - Public comments are now being accepted until December 14th.
 Email your comments to the County Commissioners and County Administrator at deltacountylanduse@